louiechristie/WDI_LDN_5_Classnotes/Week1/D3/blocks_enumerators.md

 ####Collect:

-The `.collect` method returns a new array with the results of running block once for every element in the enumeration.
+The `.collect` (aka `.map`) method returns a new array with the results of running block once for every element in the enumeration.

 If no block is given, an enumerator is returned instead.